alexissusset/soracom-resin-modemAT/README.md

 Our sample Raspberry Pi application uses environment variables to enable a couple of useful features which optimise bandwidth usage and leverage Soracom Harvest and Gate services:
 * SSH_PASSWD: when set, this will start sshd and set root password to SSH_PASSWD
 * CELLULAR_ONLY: This option disables WiFi
-* CONSOLE_LOGGING: Set to 1 in order to get application logs in Resin.io device console, otherwise logs are written to /data/soracom.log
+* CONSOLE_LOGGING: Set to 1 in order to get application logs in Resin.io device console, logs are always written to /data/soracom.log
-* DEBUG: Set to 1 to have debug logging, use in combination with CONSOLE_LOGGING to see logs in resin.io device console

 # Running AT commands
 This version of resin.io image also adds support to run AT commands on your Cellular modem.